luismiguelcasadodiaz/42Barcelona_piscina/README.md

 ## magic files

-File utility compiles a text file i can use to detect the file type of others files. inside `man magic` i found instructions/commnads to include as rules in such text file
+`file` utility compiles a text file i can use to detect the file type of others files. inside `man magic` i found instructions/commnads to include as rules in such text file

 Each rules, with four fields separated by spaces or tabs, follow this template